-The Housing Clinic operates in partnership with Legal Services of Central New York and the Legal Aid Society to provide representation to low-income tenants in eviction, housing conditions, and other rental housing-related matters.
-Students in the clinic, working under the supervision of clinic director Professor Gary Pieples, handle all aspects of clients’ cases, including interviewing and counseling, investigation, negotiation, pleading and motion practice, courtroom advocacy, and real estate procedure.
+The Housing Clinic operates in partnership with the Legal Aid Society of Mid-New York to provide representation to low-income tenants in eviction, housing conditions, and other rental housing-related matters.
+Students in the clinic, working under the supervision of Clinic Director Casey Weissman-Vermeulen, handle all aspects of clients’ cases, including interviewing and counseling, investigation, negotiation, pleading and motion practice, and courtroom advocacy.

 For Students